vipul0699/lmsscript/README.md

 # lmsscript
-### This script automates the opening of zoom class link according to the timetable and link given.
+### This script automates the opening of zoom class link according to the timetable and link given using selenium.